thomasbattram/thesis/index/thesis.utf8.md

 These strong associations between DNA methylation and gene expression do not necessarily mean that the addition or removal of methyl groups will actively impact gene expression.
 Elucidating the causal nature of the association between DNA methylation and gene expression has been fraught with difficulties and has often provided conflicting results.
 One study showed an enzyme that catalyzes the addition of methyl groups to the DNA, DNA methyltransferase 3A, is required in haematopoeitic stem cells for them to differentiate, suggesting gene expression changes required for differentiation were not possible without addition of methyl groups to the DNA [@Challen2012].
 However, studies have provided evidence that DNA methylation is unlikely to initiate the ‘silencing’ of gene expression and may occur at transcription start sites of genes after they’ve already been repressed [@Lock1987; @Ohm2007].
 To further complicate things, if DNA methylation does influence gene expression, the mechanism of action is unclear and may depend on the gene being examined.
 One study showed the presence of DNA methylation at the binding sites of the transcription factor, _MYC_, was inversely associated with its binding [@Prendergast1991], but another study suggested the presence of DNA methylation didn’t have the same impact on the binding of the transcription factor, _SP1_ [@Harrington1988].
 Although the body of work presented in this thesis does not aim to explore if and how DNA methylation influences gene expression, it is important to note the relationship between the two isn’t clear when thinking of the implications of DNA methylation-trait associations [@Hemani2017].
 This will be discussed further in the following sections.

-(ref:dnam-functions-cap) Simplified diagrams of the associations between DNA methylation and gene regulation.
+(ref:dnam-functions-cap) __Simplified diagrams of the associations between DNA methylation and gene regulation__.
 In _a_, CpG sites are methylated at the promoter region, but not in the gene body, which is associated with lack of gene expression.
 In _b_, the opposite is occurring.

+(ref:dnam-functions-scap) Simplified diagrams of the associations between DNA methylation and gene regulation

 \begin{figure}